20timo05/GEM_Research/README.md

-# Machine Learning Project: Predicting Entrepreneurship
+# Machine Learning Project: Predicting Entrepreneurial Intention

-This project analyzes the Global Entrepreneurship Monitor (GEM) 2021 dataset to build a supervised learning model that predicts an individual's likelihood of becoming a nascent entrepreneur.
+This project analyzes the Global Entrepreneurship Monitor (GEM) 2021 dataset to build a supervised learning model.
+The goal is to identify the key demographic and perceptual drivers of **entrepreneurial intention** among the non-entrepreneurially active population.

 ## Project Structure

 The project is organized as follows:

--   `project.R`: The main R script. **This is the only file that needs to be run.** It contains the entire workflow from data loading and conversion to model training and evaluation.
+-   `project.R`: The main R script. **This is the only file that needs to be run.** It contains the entire workflow from data loading to model training and evaluation.
+-   `HYPOTHESES.md`: Outlines the theoretical hypotheses and rationale for the initial feature selection.
 -   `data/`: This directory should contain the source data.
 The R script will automatically convert the `.sav` file to a faster `.csv` format on its first run.
 -   `supplementary_material/`: Contains documentation for understanding the dataset variables.